O2-CH4/O2-CH4.github.io/_pages/Gallery.md

+---
-### MIT New Space and Imagination in Action AI Conferences -- Cambridge, Massachusetts, USA (April 2026)
+## MIT New Space and Imagination in Action AI Conferences -- Cambridge, Massachusetts, USA (April 2026)
+---

-I drove south for two conferences held on consecutive days in the Boston area, with interesting talks and a good mix of industry professionals and researchers.
-Both events took place across the different floors of the MIT Media Lab, which gave me a nice opportunity to explore the space and connect with people, especially during informal discussions on the rooftop terrace.
+Drove south to attend two conferences held on consecutive days in the Boston area.
+Both events took place across the floors of the MIT Media Lab, which was definetely an opportunity to explore the space and connect with interesting people, especially during informal discussions on the rooftop terrace.

+---

 <img width="1024" height="768" alt="E0A47209-3D7E-48DE-8309-2AE33778900E_1_105_c" src="https://github.com/user-attachments/assets/a71a6479-40ee-4ade-b26d-36b5fddbe046" />